 Author: Taras Denysenko, Developer

-SugarCRM performance optimization often comes down to subtleties, as one little, seemingly innocuous change may sometimes lead to a dramatic increase or just as dramatic a dip in system productivity and responsiveness.
+SugarCRM performance tuning often comes down to subtleties, as one little, seemingly innocuous change may sometimes lead to a dramatic increase or just as dramatic a dip in system productivity and responsiveness.
 This doubly applies to cases when user experience and overall efficiency of a complex software system depend on seamless interaction between its components, as is the case with SugarCRM integration with MS SQL Server (or any other RDBMS it may rely on).

 An easy-to-miss detail in the implementation of either of those components might mean the difference between the user’s work firing on all cylinders and the user’s sitting around, waiting for the annoying loading indicator to finally disappear.
-This article will focus on one such detail, namely, on a combination of collation and type of string literal, which may be responsible for an increase of several orders of magnitude in MS SQL Server query execution time.
+This guide will focus on one such detail, namely, on a combination of collation and type of string literal, which may be responsible for an increase of several orders of magnitude in MS SQL Server query execution time.

 MS SQL data types for storing strings